 How to eat gyros

-Pita gyros is staple street food.
-It is usually served wrapped in paper or aluminum foil and is eaten by hand.
+Greek homemade gyros are staple street food.
+It is usually served wrapped in paper or aluminium foil and is eaten with both hands.
 But be careful, because no matter how well your pita is wrapped, you are always at risk of turning everything into a little culinary chaos.
 Make sure you have a napkin or paper towel when eating pita gyros.

 - Use any ground meat you like most.
 Or combine equal parts of different kinds of meat to balance the taste.
 You can also add cucumber and some spicy sauce, paprika, or mayonnaise to vegetables, maybe instead of tzatziki sauce.